opticsl8b/Doggy-Day-Care/README.md

 # Additions

-We are always looking for ways to make pur code better.
-If you would like to collaborate and make this app better, please feel free to do so by cloning and pulling the latests files.
+We are always looking for ways to make our code better.
+If you would like to collaborate and make this app better, please feel free to do so by cloning and pulling the latest files.